Iraq moves up tanks, guns for looming Falluja assault

 Security officials and tribal leaders have said that Prime Minister Nuri al-Maliki agreed to hold off an offensive to give people in Falluja time to push the militants out.
 But it is not clear how long they have before troops storm the town, close to Baghdad, where U.S. forces fought notable battles a decade ago.

-Many in Iraq's once dominant Sunni Muslim minority, the main group in Anbar, share ISIL's enmity toward Maliki's Shi'ite-led government.
-But some tribal leaders in the province have been trying to steer a middle course between the two.
+Many in Iraq's once dominant Sunni Muslim minority, the main group in Anbar, share ISIL's dislike of Maliki's Shi'ite-led government.
+But tribal leaders in the province are trying to steer a path between the army and the al Qaeda fighters.

-Late on Monday, tribal leaders from Falluja met and decided to set up a new local administration to run the city and appointed a new mayor and police chief.
-One Sunni tribal leader in the city told Reuters: "We are sending a clear message to the government - 'go ahead and fight al Qaeda outside Falluja and we ourselves will deal with the issue inside the city'."

-"If the army attacks Falluja to fight a handful of al Qaeda elements, that will have dire consequences by triggering endless violence," he added, warning that bloodshed could spread to other Sunni districts of Iraq.
+"If the army attacks Falluja to fight a handful of al Qaeda elements, that will have dire consequences by triggering endless violence," one Sunni tribal leader in Falluja told Reuters, adding that it could spread to other Sunni districts.

+"We are sending a clear message to the government," he said.
+"Go ahead and fight al Qaeda outside Falluja and we ourselves will deal with the issue inside the city."

+Iraq's U.S.-equipped armed forces have already shelled and launched airstrikes against militants over the past week.
+Sunni tribesmen from the area are fighting on both sides.

 The violence has underlined how civil war in Syria has inflamed a broader confrontation across the Middle East between Shi'ite Iran, the main ally of President Bashar al-Assad, and Sunni powers like Saudi Arabia, which back the Syrian rebels.

 The United States said on Monday that it would speed up deliveries of military hardware, including drones and missiles, to Iraq.
-It has ruled out sending back troops, two years after Washington ended a near-decade-long occupation.
+It has ruled out sending back troops, two years after Washington ended nine years of occupation.

-Maliki, who rose to power in the electoral system installed after the U.S. invasion toppled the Sunni Saddam Hussein, has maintained ties with the United States while also staying close to Washington's adversaries, Iran and Assad.

-During the anti-American, anti-Shi'ite insurgency that raged in Anbar following the 2003 invasion, local tribes eventually rose up against al Qaeda, stifling its influence.
-But the international movement has regained ground in western Iraq in the past year, helped by foreigners coming from Syria.

 ISIL has for some months been tightening its grip on Anbar, a thinly populated region the size of England, with the stated aim of creating a Sunni religious state straddling the border into Syria's rebel-held eastern desert provinces.